Facebook

 Interaction Rating=Moderate Be cautious with this combination.

-Stimulant drugs speed up the nervous system.
-By speeding up the nervous system, stimulant medications can make you feel jittery and speed up your heart rate.
+Stimulants, such as amphetamines and cocaine, speed up the nervous system.
+By speeding up the nervous system, stimulant medications can increase blood pressure and speed up the heartbeat.
 Some chemicals in Acacia rigidula also have stimulant effects.
 Many products that list Acacia rigidula as an ingredient have also been found to contain an amphetamine-like chemical called beta-methylphenethylamine (BMPEA).
-In theory, taking Acacia rigidula along with stimulant drugs might cause serious problems, such as causing heart rate and blood pressure to become too high.
+Taking Acacia rigidula along with stimulant drugs might cause serious problems, such as causing heart rate and blood pressure to become too high.

 Interactions with herbs & supplements